 I have known for a while that relationships are one of the best schools for learning about myself and how I can do things better.
 I have been in a seven year stretch after my husband’s death by suicide; healing, exploring, learning and growing.
 Reflecting back on relationships, I have been able to see several patterns that I have.
 As I explore these patterns, I realize some of them are learned behavior from my mother.
 She had a lot of her own learning to do.
 I am blessed to have had a couple of years with an aunt and uncle who were married forever and modeled what a successful relationship looked like.
 Compromise, communication, forgiveness, persistence, friendship, most of all friendship.

+The relationship I am in now, with a nice man who wears pearl snap shirts, is and has been full of life lessons for me.
+I believe in synchronicity, nothing happens by mistake.
+The way I met this man was no mistake.
+The fact that we are in a relationship is no mistake.
+We both felt it hit us head on when we met.
+We both have steamer trunks of baggage from our time here in this evolutionary track.
 I have been working on my baggage for years, acquiring tools along the way.
 Acquiring those tools feels like it has taken a lifetime and I am often impatient with myself.
 Self acceptance, allowing myself to be a human work in progress is something I had to learn.
 Abandonment issues were a part of growing up as a result of my mother’s choices in relationships.
 I don’t know if she learned the lessons she needed to this time around or not.
 It is not my place to judge but I am trusting that as I heal my own heart and soul, it will heal ancestral wounds.
 My Mother’s mother died when she was four so she didn’t have a mother role model or parents interaction to learn from.

 One of the first lessons I learned from this relationship is how important living a sober life is for me.
 I had my last beer August 23, 2020.
 I loved beer.
 During my cancer battle when I was avoiding sugar, my functional doctor told me to go have a snickers bar a half hour before treatment so the cancer cells would open up, thinking they were being fed, only to be zapped by radiation.
 I wanted to go have a beer instead of a candy bar but living in Hawaii, the bars don’t open in the morning.
 Going to the store and buying a beer wasn’t what I really wanted.
 It wasn’t meant to be.
 After I beat cancer I went back to drinking beer.